Qualified Signal Person

 Qualified Signal Person-During Operations

 During operations requiring signals, the ability to transmit signals between the crane operator and signal person must be maintained.
-If that ability is interrupted at any time, the operator must safely stop operations until signal transmission is reestablished and a proper signal is given and understood.
+If the ability to signal is interrupted at any time, the operator must safely stop operations until signal transmission is reestablished and a proper signal is given and understood.

 Qualified Signal Person Work Specifications